 - 60 Financial Accounting Introduction to generally accepted accounting principles and techniques regarding corporations, partnerships, and proprietorships as they apply to income determination and financial position presentation.
 Prerequisite: Sophomore standing.
 Four hours. - 61 Managerial Accounting Introduction to use of accounting for planning, cost behavior and control, and decision making.
 Prerequisite: 60 or 65.
-Four hours. - 65 Fundamentals of Accounting Overview of the financial accounting model and basic managerial accounting concepts, including accounting for service, merchandising and manufacturing companies, financial Statement components (assets, liabilities and equity), cost analysis, and budgeting.
+Four hours. - Fundamentals of Accounting Overview of the financial accounting model and basic managerial accounting concepts, including accounting for service, merchandising and manufacturing companies, financial Statement components (assets, liabilities and equity), cost analysis, and budgeting.
 Prerequisite: Sophomore standing.
 Business Administration majors will not receive credit for BSAD 65.
 Four hours. - 160 Corporate Financial Reporting A study of corporate financial accounting and reporting practices, focusing on contemporary issues and controversies.
 Not open to students who have completed BSAD 162.
 Prerequisites: 180.
 Three hours. - 161, 162 Intermediate Accounting Principles, concepts, techniques, and issues involved in accounting for the assets, liabilities, and owners equity and their related effect on income determination of an enterprise.
 Prerequisites: 60 for 161, junior standing; 161 for 162.
-Three hours. - 164 Introduction to Federal Taxation Examination of the Internal Revenue Code primarily regarding income tax law for individuals and partnerships.
-Corporate and trust tax law introduced.
+Three hours. - 164 Introduction to Federal Taxation Examination of the Internal Revenue Code primarily regarding individuals and property transactions.
+Tax research methodology, and the taxation of corporate and partnership income, are introduced.
 Prerequisites: 60 or 65, junior standing.
-Three hours. - 166 Advanced Accounting Accounting for partnerships, special sales contracts, parent-subsidiary relationships, fiduciary relationships, and governmental units.
+Three hours. - 168 Cost Accounting Accounting for inventory valuation and income determination, nonroutine decisions, policy making and long-range planning.
+Prerequisites: 61, junior standing.
+Three hours. - 266 Advanced Accounting Accounting for partnerships, special sales contracts, parent-subsidiary relationships, fiduciary relationships, and governmental units.
 Prerequisite: 162.
-Three hours. - 167 Auditing Independent and internal auditing.
+Three hours. - 267 Auditing Independent and internal auditing.
 Topics include standards, ethics and legal responsibilities of the profession, financial statements, audit concepts, and techniques, and the audit option.
 Prerequisite: 162.
-Three hours. - 168 Cost Accounting Accounting for inventory valuation and income determination, nonroutine decisions, policy making and long-range planning.
-Prerequisites: 61, junior standing.
 Three hours.